Closed-circuit television: Forensics

-In Singapore, since 2012, thousands of CCTV cameras have helped deter loan sharks, nab litterbugs and stop illegal parking, according to government figures.
+In Singapore, since 2012, thousands of CCTV cameras have helped deter loan sharks, nab litterbugs, and stop illegal parking, according to government figures.
+In 2013, Oaxaca, Mexico, hired deaf police officers to lip read conversations to uncover criminal conspiracies.

-Crime solving

-CCTV can also be used to help solve crimes.
-In London alone, six crimes are solved each day on average using CCTV footage.

-Body worn
+Body-worn cameras

-In recent years, the use of body worn video cameras has been introduced for a number of uses.
-For example, as a new form of surveillance in law enforcement, with cameras located on a police officer's chest or head.
+In recent years, the use of body-worn video cameras has been introduced for a number of uses.
+For example, as a new form of surveillance in law enforcement, there are surveillance cameras that are worn by the police officer and are usually located on a police officer's chest or head.
+According to the Bureau of Justice Statistics (BJS), in the United States, in 2016, about 47% of the 15,328 general-purpose law enforcement agencies had acquired body-worn cameras.

 Traffic flow monitoring

-Vehicle traffic

-Many cities and motorway networks have extensive traffic-monitoring systems, using closed-circuit television to detect congestion and notice accidents.
+Many cities and motorway networks have extensive traffic-monitoring systems.
 Many of these cameras however, are owned by private companies and transmit data to drivers' GPS systems.

-Highways England has a publicly owned CCTV network of over 3000 Pan-Tilt-Zoom cameras covering the British motorway and trunk road network.
+Highways England has a publicly owned CCTV network of over 3000 pan–tilt–zoom cameras covering the British motorway and trunk road network.
 These cameras are primarily used to monitor traffic conditions and are not used as speed cameras.
 With the addition of fixed cameras for the active traffic management system, the number of cameras on the Highways England's CCTV network is likely to increase significantly over the next few years.
 The London congestion charge is enforced by cameras positioned at the boundaries of and inside the congestion charge zone, which automatically read the number plates of vehicles that enter the zone.
 If the driver does not pay the charge then a fine will be imposed.
 Similar systems are being developed as a means of locating cars reported stolen.
 Other surveillance cameras serve as traffic enforcement cameras.

-Pedestrian traffic

-In Mecca, CCTV cameras are used for monitoring (and thus managing) the flow of crowds.
+In Mecca, Saudi Arabia, CCTV cameras are used for monitoring (and thus managing) the flow of crowds.
 In the Philippines, barangay San Antonio used CCTV cameras and artificial intelligence software to detect the formation of crowds during an outbreak of a disease.
 Security personnel were sent whenever a crowd formed at a particular location in the city.

-Management of infection

-Increasing safety and security in public transport

-On a driver-only operated train CCTV cameras may allow the driver to confirm that people are clear of doors before closing them and starting the train.

-A trial by RET in 2011 with facial recognition cameras mounted on trams made sure that people who were banned from them did not sneak on anyway.